The Ancient BBQ

 Gas or Wood Charcoal Grill

 Undoubtedly, cooking over a wood fire adds depths of flavor to our foods.
-As with everywhere else, the wood readily available is what was used before shipping became an international pastime.
+But, as with everywhere else, the wood readily available is what was used before shipping became an international pastime.
 Super traditional Persian kebabs use ash, maple, beech, oak, olive, walnut, plum, lilac, alder or fig. Any of these wood charcoals are great to use and certainly add flavor to the finished product.
 The trick is finding a rack to support steel skewers over the fire.
 Fortunately, there are dozens of inexpensive kebab racks specifically made for an outdoor grill.

 Koobideh - Persian BBQ Ground Beef Kabab